 Just take our list above and add to it coloring supplies, a Kindle with your two favorite Disney movies (for us it’s Moana and Finding Dory), and you’re all set.
 We’ve also learned that it’s okay to check our bags for flights.
 Airlines have gotten worlds better with luggage handling so there is minimal risk and if you’ve got the branded credit card of your preferred airline, chances are you have no checked baggage fees.

 Tip: if you’re hesitant to bring your own car seat on your family Disneyland vacation, know that the airlines will check them for free and usually they’ll help you wrangle them following your flight.

 Since we typically travel as 2 dads with 2 kids we always have a second backpack which we’re not shy about loading up with extra supplies.
-We always start our trips with a full packet of Huggies One & Done Wipes, particularly as kids on a plane is a messy situation.
-We used to have Pull-Ups at the ready, but we’ve since conquered potty training (yeah!!!) and now flying with kids is even easier.
-The last thing that we’re sure to have in our plane packs headphones.
+We always start our trips with a full packet of wipes, particularly as kids on a plane is a messy situation.
+We used to have Pull-Ups at the ready too, but we’ve since conquered potty training (yeah!!!) and now flying with kids is even easier.
+The last thing that we’re sure to have in our plane packs is headphones.

 Tip: even the best, most engaging learning games on tablets have a lot of sounds that could drive passengers (or you) a bit nuts.
 Bring headphones your kids are familiar with so they’ll be comfortable using them on the plane.

 It’s way different getting to Disneyland and anticipating your arrival when you’ve got little people involved.
 We didn’t tell the kids we were going to Disneyland, let alone the Cars 3 Premiere, so when we got to the Grand Californian Hotel they thought we were just at another nice resort… and then the Guest Services cast member kneeled down and told the kids where we were.
 Silence.
 Then it was “Naht auh.
 Really?!”
 It was perfect and then the energy level and excitement went up from there.